 A Road Less Travelled

-Set between the Black and Caspian Seas, and surrounded by the old empires of Russia, Persia and Turkey, the peoples of the Caucasus have developed proud, independent traditions of their own, with a rich and complex mix of religion, language and art that has fired the imagination of travellers for centuries.
-Discover the ancient Byzantine monasteries and churches of Armenia, wander through the golden treasures in the galleries and museums of Georgia, and explore the old palaces, mosques and markets of Azerbaijan.
+Nestled between the Black and Caspian Seas, and surrounded by the former Russian, Persian, Ottoman and Byzantine empires, the peoples of the Caucasus have developed proud, independent traditions of their own, with a rich and complex mix of religion, language and art that has fired the imagination of travellers for centuries.
+Discover the sacred Byzantine monasteries and churches of Armenia, wander the galleries and museums of Georgia, and explore the old palaces, mosques and markets of Azerbaijan.
 Visit today’s three capitals of Yerevan, Tbilisi and Baku and enjoy the fascinating blend of ancient tradition and contemporary cosmopolitan life.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

-Mid-afternoon arrival in Yerevan, the capital of Armenia.
-Transfer to the hotel.
+Arrive in Yerevan, the capital of Armenia, and transfer to the hotel for check-in.

-Evening reception at Sergey Parajanov Museum in a traditional Caucasian style noble house, with a unique collection of lively, and diverse art forms created by Soviet Armenian film director and artist, Sergey Parajanov.
+Then, enjoy an evening reception at the Sergey Parajanov Museum in a traditional Caucasian-style noble house, with a unique collection of lively and diverse art forms created by Soviet Armenian film director and artist Sergey Parajanov.

 Return to Yerevan in the late afternoon and enjoy some time at leisure to visit the Yerevan Cascade, a popular meeting place for locals with an impressive display of international sculptures donated by the Cafesjian Centre for the Arts.

 Continue past Lake Sevan, the largest lake in the Caucasus, to Dzoraget located on the banks of the River Debed.

-Depart Dzoraget and drive to Haghpat.
-Visit the striking 10th century basalt Haghpat Monastery, a beautiful blend of Byzantine and traditional Caucasian architecture.
-Also see some impressive medieval Khachkars (Armenian Cross Stones).
+This morning, discover the striking 10th century basalt Haghpat Monastery, a beautiful blend of Byzantine and traditional Caucasian architecture.
+Also see some impressive medieval Khachkars (Armenian cross stones).

-Following lunch, drive to the Georgian border and continue to Akhaltsikhe, Georgia.
+After lunch, drive to the Georgian border and continue to Akhaltsikhe, Georgia.
 Check in to the hotel, our base for the next two nights.

-Early morning departure from Akhaltsikhe for the town of Gori, an important military stronghold in the Middle Ages and birthplace of Joseph.
+This morning, depart Akhaltsikhe for the town of Gori, an important military stronghold in the Middle Ages and birthplace of Joseph Stalin.
 Following a brief visit to the Stalin museum, continue to the 17th century Ananuri architectural complex, overlooking the Zhinvali water reservoir.
 The carvings on the two Ananuri churches are some of the finest examples of Georgian art.

-Following breakfast, weather permitting take a 4-wheel drive trek up to the picturesque 14th century Gergeti Trinity Church, perched on top of a steep mountain looking up to Mount Kazbegi.
+After breakfast, enjoy a 4-wheel drive up to the picturesque 14th century Gergeti Trinity Church (weather permitting), perched on top of a steep mountain looking up to Mount Kazbegi.

 Following a morning talk, begin your exploration of Tbilisi.
 Drive to the 13th century Metekhi Church and nearby equestrian monument of Tbilisi’s founder, King Vakhtang I Gorgasali.